Jarvant History, Family Crest & Coats of Arms

 The recording of names in Ireland during the Middle Ages was an inconsistent endeavor at best.
 Since the general population did not know how to read or write, they could only specify how their names should be recorded orally.
 Research into the name Jarvant revealed spelling variations, including Garvin, Garvey, Garwin, Garvine, Garven, Garvan, Garvy, Garvie, Garwen and many more.

 Early Notables of the Jarvant family (pre 1700)

-More information is included under the topic Early Jarvant Notables in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Jarvant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jarvant family